 Rocky Gorge Scenic Area

 Not only is Rocky Gorge an awesome spot for a picnic, the area also provides access to trails for long and short jaunts into the White Mountain National Forest.
-There is a footbridge that crosses the Swift River as it narrows into Rocky Gorge.
-Visitors can cross the footbridge and hike the one-mile trail around Falls Pond.
+Cross a wide footbridge over the Swift River as it narrows into Rocky Gorge, then hike the one-mile trail around Falls Pond.

 Albany Covered Bridge

-Driving through the Albany Covered Bridge on Dugaway Road will take you to the Covered Bridge Campground.
+Driving through the Albany Covered Bridge on Dugaway Road will take you to Covered Bridge Campground.
 You can also access the Boulder Loop hiking trail from the parking area, which is a 2.8-mile loop with fabulous views of the surrounding mountains.

 Explore Franconia Notch State Park

 Located just north of Lincoln, New Hampshire, Franconia Notch State Park spans 6,693 acres in the White Mountains.
 This is one of those state parks that rivals many national parks in the United States.